orion-services/users_client/README.md

-# Orion Talk CLI
+# Orion Talk Client

-Orion Talk CLI is a simple command line application to test the Orion Talk services APIs.
+Orion Talk Client is a library to provide access to Orion Talk Service.

-## Running
+## Running in command line

-With [dart](https://dart.dev) installed in your computer, go to the bin directory and execute `dart main.dart`
+With [dart](https://dart.dev) installed in your computer, go to the `bin` directory and execute `dart main.dart`